presquepartout/SayerPythonProject/LessonOne.md

 You can find out where you are at any point by typing: `pwd`

+Putting it all together: You can go to your `mycode` directory this way:

+`cd ~/mycode`

 ### Creating text files

-Navigate to your python folder:
+Navigate to your mycode folder:

-`cd python`
+`cd mycode`

 We will use a text editor called `vim` to make files.